acolomba/blackvuesync/README.md

 $
 ```

-Another way is to simply browse to: `http://dashcam.home.net/blackvue_vod.cgi`.
+Another way is to simply browse to: `http://dashcam.example.net/blackvue_vod.cgi`.

 ### Compatibility

 Tested with: `DR750S`

-Should work with: `DR900S`, `DR750S`, `DR650S`, `DR590/590W`, `DR490/490L` Series
+Should work with: `DR900S`, `DR750S`, `DR650S`, `DR590/590W`, `DR490/490L` Series.

 Reports of models working or not other than those tested are appreciated.

 ## Usage

-### Manual
+### Manual Usage

 The most basic usage is to pass the dashcam address to the script:

 ```
-$ blackvuesync.py dashcam.home.net
+$ blackvuesync.py dashcam.example.net
 ```

 It's also possible to specify a destination directory other than the current:

 ```
-$ blackvuesync.py dashcam.home.net --destination /mnt/blackvue
+$ blackvuesync.py dashcam.example.net --destination /mnt/blackvue
 ```

 A retention period can be indicated -- e.g. two weeks.
-Older recordings will be removed.
+Recordings prior to the retention period will be removed from the destination.

 ```
-$ blackvuesync.py dashcam.home.net --destination /mnt/blackvue --keep 2w
+$ blackvuesync.py dashcam.example.net --destination /mnt/dashcam --keep 2w
 ```

-### Unattended
+### Unattended Usage

 #### Plain cron